rockinguitar/aendu-rocks/content/blog/2020-08-03_lindesnes.md

 ---

-## Lindesnes Fyr – Norway’s Southernmost Lighthouse
+## Lindesnes Fyr – Norway's Southernmost Lighthouse

 At the very tip of Norway sits **Lindesnes fyr**, the country's oldest lighthouse.
-It’s a dramatic place where the land ends and the sea begins.
+It's a dramatic place where the land ends and the sea begins.
 Bunker tunnels weave beneath the rocky terrain, hinting at a storied past.

 We were lucky with the weather—clear skies gave us breathtaking views over the ocean and rugged landscape.
-But honestly, I’d recommend visiting in any weather.
+But honestly, I'd recommend visiting in any weather.
 Experiencing crashing waves, howling wind, and stormy skies from the cliffs must be unforgettable.